Big Hero 6 (film): Theatrical

-Big Hero 6 premiered on October 23, 2014 as the opening film at the Tokyo International Film Festival.
+Big Hero 6 debuted on October 23, 2014, as the opening film at the Tokyo International Film Festival.
 The world premiere of Big Hero 6 in 3D took place at the Abu Dhabi Film Festival on October 31, 2014.
-It was theatrically released in the United States and Canada on November 7, 2014 with limited IMAX international showings.
+It was theatrically released in the United States and Canada on November 7, 2014, with limited IMAX international showings.
 Theatrically, the film was accompanied by the Walt Disney Animation Studios short, Feast.

 For the South Korean release of the film, it was retitled Big Hero, to avoid the impression of being a sequel, and edited to remove indications of the characters' Japanese origin.
 This is owing to the tense relations between Korea and Japan.
 For instance, the protagonist's name, Hiro Hamada, was changed to "Hero Armada", and Japanese-language signage onscreen was changed to English.
 Nonetheless, the film caused some online controversy in South Korea, because of small images resembling the Rising Sun Flag in the protagonist's room.

 The film was released in China on February 28, 2015.
+Disney had retained the Japanese elements of the film in mainland China during the pre-release marketing, but used the modified version for the theatrical and Blu-ray/DVD releases as it did in South Korea.
+The mainland Chinese title of the film is "超能陆战队", which is usually interpreted as "super-power marines"; while the character "陆", which means land, is also six in Chinese numerals, so this title can translate to "super-power 6 sentai" as well.

+As part of Disney's 100th anniversary, Big Hero 6 was re-released in Helios theaters across Poland on October 15, 2023.